 There is a clear trend in the market towards replacing polarographic with optical dissolved oxygen.
-The shift in preference has many sources including: simplified maintenance, elimination of polarization, lower cost of ownership, viability in single use applications, and more.
-When evaluating the switch to optical, engineers must consider if there will be any impact on the current process due to the change in measurement principal.
+The shift in preference has many sources including: simplified maintenance, elimination of polarization time, lower cost of ownership, viability in single use applications, and more.
+When evaluating the switch to optical DO measurement, engineers must consider if there will be any impact on the current process due to the change in measurement principal.

 The short answer is that under many circumstances optical can be used as a direct replacement for polarographic but there are circumstances outline below where difference can be observed.